gcallah/SoftwareEngineering/md/chap7.md

 software can be used; these restrictions are outlined in an open-source software license.

 Some models of open-source licenses include:
-* GNU Gneral Public Liscense (GPL)
+* **GNU Gneral Public Liscense (GPL)**
-  * if you use the open-source software to make software, your software must make the software open-source
+  * If you use the open-source software to make software, your software must make the software open-source
-* GNU Lesser General Public Liscnese (LGPL)
+* **GNU Lesser General Public Liscnese (LGPL)**
-  * a variant of GPL where you can create components that use the open-source code without publishing the code to create such components
+  * A variant of GPL where you can create components that use the open-source code without publishing the code to create such components
-* Berkley Standard Distribution (BSD) License
+* **Berkley Standard Distribution (BSD) License**
-  *  you are not obliged to republish modifications made to the open-source code and can include the code int systems that are to be sold.
+  *  You are not obliged to republish modifications made to the open-source code and can include the code int systems that are to be sold.

 Companies that use open source should consider (textbook pg.
 221):
 * Establish a system for maintaining information about open-source components that are downloaded and used